nhsd-exeter/dos-integration/documentation/adr/001-High-level_design_and_tech_stack.md

 * A fully managed service in AWS
 * Easy to configure
-* Good experience of terraform in the team for provisioning the services
+* Good experience of Terraform in the team for provisioning the services
 * Faster time to value - we can start using this with very little effort
 * Slightly cheaper infrastructure costs compared to MSK (to be confirmed based on volumes of messages)
 * Better fit for non functional requirements especially around throttling requests into DoS API Gateway